 The PeeringDB is a database created by the peering community and is where network operators publish information about their networks, data centres they are present at, and Internet Exchange Points they participate in.

 The IXPDB is a database of IXPs where information is published about the locations, data centres, membership, and so on.

 All network operators are recommended to have a PeeringDB entry.
 Likewise, all IXPs are recommended to have an IXPDB entry.

 All network operators participating at APRICOT 2024 are encouraged to submit a Peering Personal.
 The sooner submitted, the more likely the Programme Committee will be able to schedule the Peering Personal - please don't leave it until the last minute!

 Please use this slide template for the APRICOT 2024 Peering Personals.
 Failure to use the template will result in the Programme Committee requesting a resubmission with the correct format.

 Remember, only one slide is required.

-Once the template has been completed, please submit it via the APRICOT 2022 paper submission system, selecting the Peering Personals option.
+Once the peering personal has been completed, please submit it via the APRICOT 2024 presentation submission system, selecting the Peering Personals option.